Why You Should Get Your App Endorsed By a Mommy Blogger

 You may not realize it, but - on average - you encounter product endorsements a couple times each day.
 Watching TV, walking by into your local mall, launching the Facebook app on your smartphone - these are all places where consumers intersect with product endorsements.

 The concept behind product endorsements is an age old one: Using the celebrity of an individual to sell a product or service.
 Most commonly, you’ll see Hollywood stars or sports stars giving their approval for products on television and in print.
 This strategy is a mainstream one which has been used in advertising since the early 20th century.

 As with any marketing technique, product endorsements can be executed well, so they resonate with a great number of people and bring spectacular results.
 They also can be executed poorly and the reputation of the endorser can be abused and tarnished due to the product they associate with.
-We don’t want to influence your personal stance on endorsement, but we would like show you cooperation with Mommy Bloggers can create relevant and strong endorsements for your products and services.
+We don’t want to influence your personal stance on endorsement, but we would like show you cooperation with Mommy Bloggers can create relevant and strong endorsements for your products and services or apps.